vidit23/acDB/README.md

 Q4 := select(R, itemid = 7)                  | this should use the hash index
 Q5 := concat(Q4, Q2)                         | concatenate the two tables (must have the same schema).
-Duplicate rows may result (though not with this example). outputtofile(Q5, Q5)                         | This should output the table Q5 into a file
+Duplicate rows may result (though not with this example). outputtofile(Q5, Q5)                         | This should output the table Q5 into a file outputtofile(T, T)                         | This should output the table T into a file